 One specific expression in the VIL build language is particularly intended to be used with the map iteration statement, namely the join operation.
 However, as join is an expression, it may be used as an usual expression, e.g., on the right hand side of a value assignment to a variable.

 This operation is inspired by database joins, e.g., as usual in SQL.
-The join operation allows combining containers of different VIL types, in particular elements from the variability configuration with source or target artefacts.
+The join operation allows combining containers of different VIL types, in particular elements from the variability configuration with source or target artifacts.
 Depending on type of the specified expression types, the join operation returns a typed sequence containing the results.

 Syntax: